 What is a Fashion Designer?

-- Adapt existing designs for mass production
+- Modify existing designs for mass production.

-- Oversee production
+- Oversee the production of garments

 - Negotiate with customers and suppliers